muratk3n/thirdwave/en/README.md

 Dubya used that stuff so well..
 I'll never forget during one debate Gore was constantly saying "I'll fight for this","I'll fight for that" W jumps in and he's like "there's been enough fightin".
 Boom.
-With a little Southerner cowboy delivery, perfect timing..
+With a Southerner, cowboy delivery, good timing..
 Gore was floored.
-Top notch salesmanship brother.
+Absolute top notch salesmanship.

 ---